-Lesson Plan 4 Reference pages 85-86 Topics Resources Reformation: a shift in thought Skills Book page 37 'Renaissance Improvements in Astronomy art' The ideal Renaissance person Prior knowledge / Introduction The Reformation, a significant 16th-century movement, brought about a profound transformation in Christianity and European society.
+Lesson Plan 4 Reference pages 85-86 Reformation: a shift in thought Improvements in Astronomy The ideal Renaissance person Skills Book page 37 'Renaissance art' Prior knowledge / Introduction The Reformation, a significant 16th-century movement, brought about a profound transformation in Christianity and European society.
 It led to the re-evaluation of fundamental Christian doctrines.
 The Reformation challenged the authority of the Roman Catholic Church and prompted reformers to advocate for changes in religious practices and beliefs.
 This movement sparked intense debates and conflicts, resulting in the division of Western Christendom between Roman Catholicism and the new Protestant traditions.
-The Reformation's legacy includes reshaping religious landscapes, impacting

-- The Reformation's legacy includes reshaping religious landscapes, impacting political structures, and influencing cultural shifts across Europe.
-It led to remarkable improvements in astronomy, with visionaries like Copernicus unveiling the heliocentric model, revolutionizing our understanding of the cosmos. - Polymaths, often referred to as "universal individuals," possess diverse and extensive knowledge across a wide range of subjects.
+The Reformation's legacy includes reshaping religious landscapes, impacting political structures, and influencing cultural shifts across Europe.
+It led to remarkable improvements in astronomy, with visionaries like Copernicus unveiling the heliocentric model, revolutionizing our understanding of the cosmos.
+Polymaths, often referred to as "universal individuals," possess diverse and extensive knowledge across a wide range of subjects.
 These individuals are capable of drawing upon their extensive expertise in various fields to solve intricate problems.
 Polymaths have existed throughout history, demonstrating exceptional talent and curiosity that defies specialization.
 Their multidisciplinary approach to learning and problem-solving allows them to make unique connections between seemingly unrelated subjects.
 Polymaths contribute to innovation, as their well-rounded perspectives enable them to offer creative solutions to complex challenges.
 Despite varying definitions, the essence of a polymath lies in their ability to synthesize knowledge from diverse domains, fostering a holistic understanding of the world and its intricacies.

-• Introduce the Reformation as a significant movement that took place in Europe during the 16th century.
+Starting discussion points 5-10 min • Introduce the Reformation as a significant movement that took place in Europe during the 16th century.
 Provide a brief overview of the political, social, and religious context that set the stage for the Reformation.
 Explain that the Reformation was a response to corruption within the Catholic Church and led to the formation of Protestant denominations.